 The most famous cycling race in the world, Tour de France, takes place over twenty-three days with twenty-one day-long stages.
 The race which covers 2,200 miles of the country finishes in the city of Paris on the Champs-Elyees.
 The cycling phenomenon carries over to Parisians and tourists as the city offers a bike-sharing system, Velib, which distributes 20,000 public bicycles over 1,800 parking stations.

-The city has a long history of being prominent in the sporting world as Paris hosted the Olympic Games twice in 1900 and 1924 and is home to the French Open, one of tennis’s four “majors” played annually on the red clay at Roland Garros National Tennis Centre.
+The city has a long history of being prominent in the sporting world as Paris hosted the Olympic Games twice in 1900 and 1924 and is home to the French Open, one of tennis’ four “majors” played annually on the red clay at Roland Garros National Tennis Centre.
 Along with cycling and tennis, Paris is known for its football, American soccer, as Paris Saint-Germain plays its home games at Parc de Princes in the south-west portion of the city.
-The club just aquired one of the game's stars, twenty-five year-old Neymar.
+The club just aquired one of game’s stars, twenty-five year-old Neymar.